pxlnic/100-days-of-frontend-code-2022/log.md

 # 100 Days Of Code - Log

+## Day 7: February 28, 2022

+**Today's Progress:** Fixed transition. localStorage working.
+Started Stats.
+- Fixed "leave-active" styling (had a type)
+- Got localStorage working with JSON.stringify and JSON.parse (forgot about these)
+- Started on the stats page

+**Thoughts:** Today was some cleanup primarily and getting things working a bit more smoothly.
+Also wanted to work on the stats "dashboard".

+**Link to work:** In the 'vue-js-todo-app' folder

+**Image:** N/A

+## Day 6: February 25, 2022

+**Today's Progress:** Started localStorage implementation.
+- Started re-familiarizing my self with localStorage
+- Ran into some hiccups with how the data is being stored
+- SIDE NOTE: Took a break for most of this week as I had an event I was involved in for a good chunk of it.

+**Thoughts:** Spent a short amount of time on it today.
+Still getting familiar with using localStorage again.

+**Link to work:** In the 'vue-js-todo-app' folder

+**Image:** N/A

+## Day 5: February 18, 2022

+**Today's Progress:** Updated UI elements.
+Fixed sidebar transition on open/close.
+- Updated todo item by truncating text to 1 line
+- Updated icon colors to be gray by default and add color on hover
+- Figured out width animation on sidebar (needed to add "transistion-width)

+**Thoughts:** Got a little refresher on CSS animations, espcecially with Tailwind.
+Forgot to add the "all" parameter.
+I also wanted to make the buttons not stand out as much so as not to b a distraction.
+Limiting the "color" to being on hover feels better.

+**Link to work:** In the 'vue-js-todo-app' folder

+**Image:** N/A

 ## Day 4: February 17, 2022

 **Today's Progress:** Reworked Icons.
 Details Form.
 Updated State Management.
 Added Add, Remove, and Edit functionality.